Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Fluence--DM distribution model

 where $\Phi(z)$ represents the rate of FRBs per comoving volume above a fixed pivot energy $E_\mathrm{pivot}$, and SFR$(z)$ (Equation~\ref{eqn:SFR(z)}) is from \citet{madaudickinson2014}.
-A pivot energy is required for us to be able to quote a rate of FRBs (Appendix~\ref{sec:R(F,z)}).
-Thus, we choose a pivot energy of $10^{39}$ erg, above the threshold of ruled out minimum FRB energies (i.e., \citealt{james+2021_zDM} rules out {$E_\mathrm{min} > 10^{38.5}$} erg at 90\% C.L.).
-The parameter $\Phi_0$ is the volumetric rate in units bursts Gpc$^{-3}$ year$^{-1}$ at $z=0$.
+A pivot energy is required for us to be able to quote a rate of FRBs; we choose a pivot energy of $10^{39}$ erg under the assumption of spectral bandwidth at 1~GHz (see also Appendix~\ref{sec:R(F,z)}).
+This pivot energy is above the threshold of ruled out minimum FRB energies (i.e., \citealt{james+2021_zDM} rules out {$E_\mathrm{min} > 10^{38.5}$} erg at 90\% C.L.).
+The parameter $\Phi_0$ is the volumetric rate in units Gpc$^{-3}$ yr$^{-1}$ at $z=0$.
 The population redshift evolution with the star formation history (SFH) is parameterized by $n$, where $n=0$ would imply no evolution with cosmic SFH and $n=1$ would imply evolution that perfectly traces the cosmic SFH.
 This model also allows for the possibility of FRB progenitors that evolve faster than the SFH of the universe (e.g., $n>1$).
 Thus, the free parameters in $\bm{\lambda_1}$ are $\Phi_0$, $E_\mathrm{char}$, $\gamma$, the spectral index $\alpha$, and $n$.
 It is worth noting that $\alpha$ comes into the model in the conversion from $E$ to $F$ in Equation~\ref{eqn:E(F)}, such that this model assumes the intrinsic $\alpha$ is the same for every FRB.
 The ``rate interpretation'' of $\alpha$, further discussed in Section~\ref{sec:rate_interp_alpha}, Appendix~\ref{sec:rate_alpha_supplementals}, and by \citet{james+2021_zDM}, takes the other extreme where every FRB has a unique spectral index.
 As FRBs have been observed to have a wide range of spectral properties, the treatment of $\alpha$ is a systematic uncertainty that is model-dependent.

 The $\dm$ distribution accounts for contributions from the disk and halo of the Milky Way, cosmological contributions through the intergalactic medium (IGM; refer to Equation~\ref{eqn:dmcosmic} in Section~\ref{sec:P(DM|z)}), and contributions from the host galaxy of the FRB.
 The Milky Way contribution to the $\dm$ is fixed to be $\overline{\dm}_{\mathrm{MW}}$ = 80~pc~cm$^{-3}$ (discussed in Section~\ref{sec:varyDML}), and the host $\dm$ contribution is modeled with a log-normal distribution